b9Joker108/a_glockenspiel_magistery/bibliography/bibliography_v1_.md

 **Purport:**<br>
 This work is exceptional.
 Roper (2003) led me to it. **TODO:** Add Roper to Acknowledgments.

+### CHAPPELLE, P. ###

+* Chappelle, Pamela Ann (2021).
+'Sacred Sound: The Thread of Sound, Language and Reality in Hinduism'.
+Graduate Program in Liberal Studies.
+Graduate School-Camden.
+Camden, New Jersey, U.S.A.: Rutgers, The State University of New Jersey.
+Source: https://mals.camden.rutgers.edu/files/Chappelle-Capstone.pdf (accessed: Thursday, July 10, 2025)

+**Purport:**<br>
+...

 ### CLAYTON, M. ###

 * Clayton, Martin (2000).
 'Time in Indian Music: Rhythm, Metre, and Form in North Indian Rag Performance'.
 Oxford Monographs on Music.
 First edition.
 New York, N.Y., U.S.A.: Oxford University Press.
 ISBN 0198166869.